 MTR consultants: Mr. Hari Ramalu Ragavan (Team Leader MTR Consultant), Ms. Walaitat Worakul (National MTR Consultant)

-Cleared by: Ms. Lisa Farroway (Regional Technical Advisor), Project Board meeting on 13 June 2019
+Cleared by: Ms. Lisa Farroway (Regional Technical Advisor) date XXXXXX, Project Board meeting on 13 June 2019

 Context

 During the last three decades, Thailand has undergone a rapid process of development that has lifted large numbers of people from poverty.
 This development has been based on rapid processes of industrialization, urbanization, and by intensified agricultural production and fishing.
 In each area development has relied heavily on the country’s abundant and diverse natural resources but has also resulted in degradation of land, and the loss of natural habitats.
 These challenges have presented a number of threats to the maintenance of biodiversity and the survival of endangered species.
 The IUCN’s Red List notes that Thailand has over 575 globally threatened species.
 Thailand’s Country Red list data expands this list further to identify a total of 1,059 threatened species.
 The three specific species which are the focus of this project include the Spoon-billed Sandpiper, the Eastern Sarus Crane, and the Water Onion.